Ages 9 to 13

 - Creating useful tools using knots

-- Building shelters with ropes, tarps, and natural materials
+- Building emergency shelters with tarps and rope

 - Enjoying wild adventures outdoors!